mirzemehdi/inVesta/README.md

 ### More Detail

 In this app investors and startupers or SME are in one platform which startupers can find investors easily and at the same time investors can invest any project.
-This is just some mockup view and wasn't connected any API
+This is just some mockup view and wasn't connected to any API

 ## Authors